Advertisement

 1 / 6

-Anyone who has tried to slim down can tell you: there’s no simple solution for shedding pounds.
+Anyone who has tried to lose weight can tell you: There’s no simple solution for shedding pounds.
 But drastic steps, like eliminating whole food groups, aren’t a healthy way to lose weight.
-They’re also not an effective long-term solution for keeping belly bulge at bay.
+They’re also not a good way to maintain a healthy weight over time.

-“These quick, instant gratification myths sometimes result in modest weight loss in the short term, but they're not sustainable or effective in the long-term,” says Tammy Baranowski, MS, RDN, a Registered Dietitian with Orange Park Medical Center in Orange Park, Florida.
+“These quick, instant-gratification myths sometimes result in modest weight loss in the short term, but they're not sustainable or effective in the long-term,” says Tammy Baranowski, MS, RDN, a Registered Dietitian in Orange Park, Florida.

-Meanwhile, these misconceptions, which can be harmful to your health, may fuel dieting frustration.
-It’s time to separate fact from fiction, debunk some common weight loss myths, and learn some proven ways to lose weight.
+These misconceptions could also fuel weight-loss frustration and may even be harmful to your health.
+So, it’s time to separate fact from fiction, debunk common weight-loss myths, and learn effective and healthy ways to lose weight.

 2 / 6